oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuer-signed JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

-This document also specifies an optional mechanism for Key Binding, which is the concept of binding an SD-JWT to a Holder's public key and requiring that the Holder prove possession of the corresponding private key when presenting the SD-JWT.
-The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.
+For SD-JWTs where the issuer has specified an associated public key for the Holder (e.g., using the `cnf` claim [@?RFC7800]), this document also defines a format for Fnords.
+By sending a Fnord to a Verifier, the Holder can prove to the verifier that they hold the private key associated to the SD-JWT.

 SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.